 Originally published September 17, 2017.

-Tips for perfect fluffy french bread:
+Tips for soft fluffy french bread:

 - Make time for two rises!
 Rising time is key for soft, fluffy bread.
+Double in size is the rule of thumb for most bread recipes.

 - Roll the dough into a loaf shape using a “sleeping bag” rolling method.
 This tightens up the outside of the loaf nicely, so the edges don’t spread too much during the second rise.